ysadka/gotraining/01-language_syntax/01-variables/readme.md

 * When variables are being declared to their zero value, use the keyword var.
 * When variables are being declared and initialized, use the short variable declaration operator.
-* Escape analysis is used to determine when a value escapes to the heap.

 ## Links